giridhar7632/the-MERN-stack/07-user-api-endpoints.md

 1) If there is no token, we return with status `400` and message `Invalid Authentication`.
 2) Else, we verify the token using `verify` method of `jsonwebtoken`.
-    - If, the token is invalid, we return error message of `Invalid token`.
+    - If the token is invalid, we return the error message of `Invalid token`.
-    - Else, we create the `user` field in request with the data from the token.
+    - Else, we create the `user` field in the request with the data from the token.
 3) Then the next function in the request-response cycle will be executed.

 ```js